aseprite/api/api/dialog.md

 end
 ```

-Almost all dialogs functions return the same dialog object so we can
+Almost all dialog functions return the same dialog object so we can
 use [method chaining](https://en.wikipedia.org/wiki/Method_chaining).
 For example: